Microsoft/IntuneDocs.hu-hu/intune/protect/identity-protection-configure.md

 ---
-title: PIN-kód használata a Windows 10-es eszközökre való bejelentkezéshez Microsoft Intune-Azure használatával | Microsoft Docs
+title: Use a PIN to sign in to Windows 10 devices using Microsoft Intune - Azure | Microsoft Docs
-description: A Windows Hello for Business használatával lehetővé teheti a felhasználók számára, hogy PIN-kódot, ujjlenyomatot és egyebeket használva jelentkezzenek be az eszközökre.
-Hozzon létre egy Identity Protection konfigurációs profilt az Intune-ban a Windows 10-es eszközökhöz ezekkel a beállításokkal, és rendelje hozzá a profilt a felhasználói csoportokhoz és az eszközök csoportjaihoz.
+description: Use Windows Hello for Business to allow users to sign in to devices using a PIN, a fingerprint, and more.
+Create an identity protection configuration profile in Intune for Windows 10 devices with these settings, and assign the profile to user groups and device groups.
 keywords: ''
 author: brenduns
 ms.author: brenduns
 manager: dougeby
-ms.date: 01/29/2019
+ms.date: 11/18/2019
 ms.topic: conceptual
 ms.service: microsoft-intune
 ms.subservice: protect